 Where Do I Get the Free Hexagon Templates To Print?

-Get mine from the shop here – it’s absolutely FREE!
-Print and start cutting and sewing right now
+Get mine here – it’s absolutely FREE!
+Print and start cutting and sewing right now:

 Have fun designing your own epp projects using these free English paper piecing hexagon templates!